Welcome to our Primrose Class web page

 Staff in Primrose Class:

 We are always happy to help, at the end of each day we are on the door and available for any questions or queries.

-This term we will be exploring the many features of castles through a variety of subjects.
-In Design Technology we will be designing and creating our very own castles using recycled materials.
+During the term we explored the many features of castles through a variety of subjects.
+In Design Technology we designed and created our very own castles using recycled materials.
 What’s that sound?
 I hear little hooves going trip, trap, trip, trap over the rickety bridge.
 Watch out for the angry troll underneath…he likes to gobble up little girls and boys!
 Lets make sure we can build a bridge sturdy enough to take the weight and get us safely to the other side.
-In Science we will be comparing materials and conducting simple investigations to test which material helps create the strongest bridge.
-In History we will be exploring and comparing different castles, looking carefully at their features and the materials used to make them.
-And finally…we will meet three little pigs who need help to build a strong fortress.
+In Science we compared materials and conducted simple investigations to test which material helps create the strongest bridge.
+In History we explored and compared different castles, looking carefully at their features and the materials used to make them.
+And finally…we met the three little pigs who needed help to build a strong fortress.
 Inside its strong walls they’ll be safe from the big, bad wolf!

 No huffing and puffing will blow our fortress down!

 Stomp, crash, RRRAGH!
 Watch out everyone – the dinosaurs are on the prowl!

 They’re rampaging across the dusty earth, swishing their enormous tails and baring their fearsome teeth…Let’s explore the Dinosaur Planet!
 This term we imagined that we we’re palaeontologists and transformed our classroom into our own dinosaur museum with awesome dinosaur artefacts.
 We researched about famous fossil finders including Mary Anning and enjoyed learning a dinosaur dance to show to our parents.
 In English we wrote a character description, retold a story as well as writing fact files about different dinosaurs.
 In Maths we covered place value, addition and subtraction.
 In Art we created dinosaur eggs using a wide range of materials.